All Episodes

 Great to be with you.

-Excellence in broadcasting to take you through the end of the week.
+All American excellence in broadcasting to take you through the end of the week.

-Salt Lake City, a University of Utah professor charged with viewing child pornography on a plane has resigned.
+Salt Lake City, a University of Utah professor charged with viewing child pornography on a plane, has resigned.

-Uh university spokesman Remy Barron says 47-year-old Grant Smith stepped down last month several weeks after he was arrested, November 26th, following a flight from Salt Lake City to Boston.
+University spokesman Remy Barron says 47-year-old Grant Smith stepped down last month several weeks after he was arrested, November 26th, following a flight from Salt Lake City to Boston.

-It's it's not a good idea.
+It's not a good idea.

 I know the in-flight movies can get a little boring, but honestly, don't fire up the laptop and start watching your child porn.

-This guy, I've never heard of him, 47-year-old Grant Smith, he's a professor of at the University of Utah.
+This guy, I've never heard of him, 47-year-old Grant Smith, he's a professor at the University of Utah.

-Uh he's viewing child porn in first class.
+He's viewing child porn in first class.

 Shouldn't he be viewing the child porn back and coach?